-- 1. Designing and delivering initiatives where participation of and accountability to local voices and above all the most marginalised people in society is at the core.
+- Designing and delivering initiatives where participation of and accountability to local voices and above all the most marginalised people in society are at the core.
 Every new programme will be measured against Integrity Action's Gender and Social Responsive Assessment Scale to guide us to do better each time. - 2.
 Working with partners to ensure that we 'do no harm' by mitigating the risks related to shifting the power towards the most marginalised. - 3.
-Sharing evidence and learning with- and asking for critique from the institutions, the individuals and the communities we consult during data collection. - 4.
+Sharing evidence and learning with and asking for critique from the institutions, the individuals and the communities we consult during data collection. - 4.
 Recognising the value of applicants based in or close to the countries where our work takes place when contracting evaluators, researchers, and other consultants, with the aim of both reducing emissions and shifting the power, in line with Integrity Action's tool for scoring proposals. - 5.
 Setting a threshold and measuring the carbon footprint for international flights in each new initiative. - 6.
 Applying participatory, responsible, appropriate and ethical principles and practices to our evaluations and research projects, as set in Integrity Action's approach to evidence and impact as well as Integrity Action's quality evidence criteria. - 7.
-Ensuring that data is collected and analysed following OHCHR Principles of participation, self-identification, transparency, privacy and accountability, and undergo screening to identify and correct equity issues and weaknesses in collection, analysis, interpretation and communication. - 8.
-Continuing to improve accessibility and inclusivity of tech tools used in our initiatives. - 9.
-Justice principles and commitments will be embedded in the board skillset matrix.
+Ensuring that data is collected and analysed following the OHCHR Principles of participation, self-identification, transparency, privacy and accountability, and undergo screening to identify and correct equity issues and weaknesses in collection, analysis, interpretation and communication. - 8.
+Continuing to improve the accessibility and inclusivity of the tech tools used in our initiatives.